 First Offense: Principal/student conference, 1-180 days Out-of-School Suspension or

 Expulsion.

-A Safe Schools Report will be filed.

 Subsequent Offense: 1-180 days Out-of-School Suspension or Expulsion.

-A Safe Schools Report will be filed.

 Hazing (See Board Policy 2920)

 Student hazing is inconsistent with the educational goals of the District and poses a significant risk to the physical and mental welfare of District students.
 Hazing of students, on or off District property, is prohibited and may result in suspension or expulsion from school and from activity/athletic participation.